 You are asked to self-assess your Vocational English level.
 You don't need to show us your self-assessment, but you can use the following questions to help make your declaration.
+If at least one of the below circumstances apply, then you can declare that you meet the English language competency standard

-Methods for self-assessing English language competency at the Vocational English level
+Methods for self-assessing if you meet the English language competency standard at the Vocational English level

-1. You have undertaken and satisfactorily completed: Undertaken a recognised test of English language and scored a minimum level equivalent to Vocational English.
-A selection of tests are available online from the Department of Home Affairs website.
-If you choose to take an English language test, you are responsible for recognised test of 3.
-If you don't hold an Australian passport but hold a valid passport from either: a) all years of primary and at least 3 years of secondary study in or outside Australia - instruction was in English b) a) the United Kingdom b) the United States c) Canada d) New Zealand b) at least 5 years of study at secondary school level in or outside Australia - instruction was in English , c) at least one year of full-time study towards an award in or outside Australia - instruction was in English British National (Overseas) passports are not acceptable as d) part-time equivalent of one year of full-time study towards an award in or outside Australia - instruction was in English. the cost.
-Vo idence of Vocational English.
-Incational English Inmeaffairs.gov.au)
+- 1. You have undertaken and satisfactorily completed: - a) all years of primary and at least 3 years of secondary study in or outside Australia - instruction was in English - b) at least 5 years of study at secondary school level in or outside Australia - instruction was in English - c) at least one year of full-time study towards an award in or outside Australia - instruction was in English - d) part-time equivalent of one year of full-time study towards an award in or outside Australia - instruction was in English. - Undertaken a recognised test of English language and scored a minimum level equivalent to Vocational English.
+A selection of tests are available online from the Department of Home Affairs website. - If you choose to take an English language test, you are responsible for the cost.